Taste Korean Food

 Ssal-tteok: A Traditional Favorite

-Ssal-tteok is a Korean rice cake made from steamed rice or rice flour.
+Ssal-tteok is a Korean rice cakes made from steamed rice or rice flour.
 Known for its dense and chewy texture, it holds up well in sauces and is a staple in many Korean dishes.

 What Makes Ssal-tteok Special